Blosc/bloscpack/README.md

 ## TODO

-* 'c' and 'd' as aliases for compress and decompress
 * allow to adjust the chunk size
 * progress bar (maybe) and timing (maybe)
 * input-pipe and --raw for output